 Hello.
 Thank you for visiting my website.
 Let me take a moment to introduce myself and my practice to you.

-There are three prongs to the approach I take to helping clients heal and create the life they want for themselves.
+There are several aspects to my approach to helping clients heal and create the life they want for themselves.

 Second, I am trained as a Somatic Experiencing Practitioner.
 Somatic Experiencing (also known as SE) is a body/sensation-based intervention for addressing unresolved traumatic experiences, anxiety/panic attacks, post traumatic stress disorder, and other types of nervous system dysregulation (insomnia, chronic fatigue syndrome, fibromyalgia, autoimmune diseases/syndromes).
 I became interested in SE after practicing psychotherapy for several years.
 I felt that something was missing in my work to help clients heal and develop greater resiliency.
 I realized that many forms of psychotherapy ignore the physical body/sensations that can offer deep information and healing that our cognitive experience can not.
 I completed a three-year professional training program in SE and am now using those skills actively in my psychotherapy practice with great success.

-Finally, my most recent endeavor as a professional has been in the field of Biodynamic CranioSacral Therapy (BCST).
-I am currently a student at the Wellness Institute in BCST.
-I was drawn to BCST first as a client myself and now as a student in a professional training program.
-BCST, for me, provides the missing link in my work to help my clients create more joyful and intentional lives.
+Third, I am a certified Biodynamic Craniosacral Therapist.
+I completed my training through the Wellness Institute in 2017.
+I was drawn to Biodynamic Craniosacral Therapy (BCST) as a client myself several years ago.
+BCST provides the missing link in my work to help my clients create more joyful and intentional lives.
 Whereas psychotherapy engages the mind and emotions and SE engages the body and felt experience, CranioSacral work facilitates our spirit or energetic system, helping to grow our heart and create more vitality, energy, and potency for living.